HANTLUK/PauliDecomposition/README.md

 # Tensorized Pauli Decomposition Algorithm

 This repository contains a Python implementation of the algorithm described in the paper: "Tensorized Pauli decomposition algorithm".
+A preprint of this paper is currently on the arXiv.
+Please cite this paper as:

+Hantzko, L., Binkowski, L., Gupta, S. (2023).
+Tensorized Pauli decomposition algorithm, arXiv:2310.13421 [quant-ph]

+The corresponding BibTex entry is:

+@misc{Hantzko2023,
+    author          = {Hantzko, Lukas and Binkowski, Lennart and Gupta, Sabhyata}, year            = {2023},
+    title           = {{Tensorized Pauli decomposition algorithm}},
+    eprint          = {2310.13421},
+    archivePrefix   = {arXiv},
+    primaryClass    = {quanth-ph}
+}

 ## TensorizedPauliDecomposition
 This file contains the actual TPD algorithm.